jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 6. Click **add a stage**.
 The Add Deployer Stage page opens.
-![Click Add A New Stage](/tutorials/jazzrtc/images/add_deployer.png "Click add a new stage") The Add Deployer Stage page uses the settings that are provided by the `manifest.yml` file, which is included with the project.
-All of the values except for the host name can be used directly as provided.
-The host name is used to define your application's URL and must be unique for each application that you deploy.
+![Click Add A New Stage](/tutorials/jazzrtc/images/add_deployer.png "Click add a new stage")

 7. This page will use the settings provided by the `manifest.yml` file, included as part of the project.
 All of the values, except for the hostname, can be used directly as provided.
 The hostname is used to define your application's url and needs